lithammer/NeavUI/README.md

 ## Next Steps

-- test nPlates in raid/instance situations and code optimizing
+- Test nPlates in raid/instance situations and code optimizing.
-- `nPlates` find better coloring or a other threat indicator
+- `nPlates` find better coloring or a other threat indicator.

-- unhappy with the raidframe situation
+- Unhappy with the raidframe situation.
-- make the oUF_Neav layout more usefull with tags for class specific buffs
+- Make the oUF_Neav layout more usefull with tags for class specific buffs.
-- create arena frames
+- Create arena frames.

-- nCore module for open all mails (and ignore mails with COD)
+- nCore module for open all mails (and ignore mails with COD).
-- make nPower compact, add config file and put it on wowi
+- Make nPower compact, add config file and put it on WoWI.

 ## Ideas